John 11:45-57: The Plot to Kill Jesus

-The high cost derived partly from the transportation of it thousands of miles from India to Jerusalem.
-There were "cut" varieties of it, but what Mary used was expensive pure nard itself.
+The high cost was derived partly from the transportation across the thousands of miles from India to Jerusalem.
+There were "cut" varieties of it, but what Mary used was the expensive pure nard itself.

 Verse 4-6: "But Judas Iscariot, one of his disciples (he who was about to betray him), said, 5"Why was this ointment not sold for three hundred denarii and given to the poor?"
 6He said this, not because he cared about the poor, but because he was a thief, and having charge of the moneybag he used to help himself to what was put into it."

-The complaint from Judas is in character with everything the bible has to say about him, the implication is that Judas, being a thief, saw himself missing out on some easy money.
+The complaint from Judas is in character with everything the Bible has to say about him; the implication is that Judas, being a thief, saw himself missing out on some easy money.